laemD8/Arbitrum-Solidity-Dapp/README.md

 ### Deploy the Smart Contract to the Arbitrum Sepolia Testnet

 🔹 **Configure Metamask for Arbitrum Sepolia:**
-1. Click Metamask's network selector dropdown, then click "Add Network."
+1. Click Metamask's network selector dropdown, then click "Add Network".
 2. Choose "Add a network manually" and provide the following information:

      ```